-A Man Reportedly Tried To Torch A Huge Spider But Set His Apartment On Fire In The Process
+A California Man May Have Accidentally Set His Apartment On Fire While Trying To Torch A Huge Spider

-A man reportedly using a torch lighter to try and kill a huge spider may have ended up starting a fire that damaged his apartment and forced the residents to move out.
+A man reportedly using a torch lighter to try to kill a huge spider may have ended up starting a fire that damaged his apartment and forced the residents to move out.

 The fire in Redding, California, started Sunday when the flaming spider scurried on top of a mattress, which quickly caught fire and sent flames to nearby drapes and a flag collection, a witness told the Redding Record Searchlight.